likhithanr/Likhitha-NR/MoneyfyExploratoryCharter.md

 ### Tester
 - [@Likhitha NR](https://github.com/likhithanr)

-### Duration
-There are total of 99 test cases with 66 (High) , 24 (Medium), 9(Low) priority testcases.
-Total duration for a single tester to run the cases would be 120 minutes.
 ## Test Scenarios
 ### Monefy Home screen validation (High)
 * Monefy app heading should be displayed on the leftside of the header as “monefy”.